 How you conduct yourself and develop your professionalism.

 Many companies are looking to hire graduates who can be professional and focused in an online setting, so the etiquette practiced here contributes to your professional formation.
-In an effort to promote a shared learning experience, instructors may address concerns about disruptive or distracted students in synchronous online classes just as they would in a face-to-face class.
+In an effort to promote a shared learning experience, instructors may address concerns about disruptive or distracted students in Zoom meetings just as they would in a face-to-face class.